php/doc-base/docs/cs-for-examples.md

 echo $var; // 32
 ```

-For longer example printouts, there are a couple methods which are
+For longer example printouts, there are, a couple methods which are
 acceptable.
 Medium sized output may be inline with the example
 itself through use of `/* comments */`, for example: